S-Prehn/DistrSys/README.md

 * Start the RMI client using the command: `java RMIInvertClient <server-host>`
 * Enter strings to invert in the client terminal

+### Part c: RMI Implementation With At Least Once Message Execution:

+* Start the RMI registry in background with the command: `rmiregistry &`
+* Start the RMI server using the command: `java RMIInvertServer`
+* Start the RMI client using the command: `java RMIInvertClient <server-host> <input-string>`

 ## Content Source Files

 The code from the files (without the copyright notes that are in the scripts) are: